Saturday, March 06, 2021

 Core Blimey!

 Frenetic transports us slap-bang into the 23rd Century with soulless scientists still debating over the possibility of extraterrestrial life.
 Well, as often happens in the world of sci-fi gaming, life on Earth is under attack from such creatures.
-This time it's by pesky aliens from a planet called "Mozone".
-Hmm, anyhow it's our duty to head into the unknown to pave the way for the safe travel of Earth's vessels and help prevent the extinction of humanity.
-Sounds like fun?
+It had to happen!
+This time it's aliens from the planet "Mozone".
+Hmm, anyhow we have to head into the unknown to pave the way for the safe travel of Earth's vessels and help prevent the extinction of humanity.
+Sounds like fun, right?

 Before we begin, how about a screenshot?
 Yeah, let's do just that so here you go...